Jamie S. Foster

 Jamie S. Foster is an American astrobiologist, microbiologist, and academic.
 She is an Assistant Director of the Astraeus Space Institute and a professor at the Department of Microbiology and Cell Science, and Genetics and Genomes Graduate Program at the University of Florida.

 Foster's research is focused on space biology, symbiosis, and astrobiology.
 She is most known for her contributions to the fields of astrobiology and microbial ecology, particularly in enhancing comprehension of the intricate interactions between microorganisms and their ecological significance.
 She has received the 2021 President's Award from the American Society of Gravitational and Space Research.

 Education

-Foster obtained a Bachelor of Science degree in Zoology from the University of Massachusetts at Amherst in 1992 where she was a student with Lynn Margulis.
+Foster was raised in Ipswich, Massachusetts and graduated from Ipswich High School.
+She obtained a Bachelor of Science degree in Zoology from the University of Massachusetts at Amherst in 1992 where she was a student with Lynn Margulis.
 She then pursued a Master of Science degree in zoology from the University of Southern California and completed it in 1996.
 She then chose to further her education with doctoral advisor Margaret McFall-Ngai and obtained a PhD in Zoology from the University of Hawaiʻi in 2000 where she examined the impact that beneficial microbes have on host animal development.
 Later, she worked as a Postdoctoral Fellow at the National Institute of Dental and Craniofacial Research at the National Institutes of Health from 2001 to 2003 with advisor Paul Kolenbrander.
 She then began a second Postdoctoral Fellow in the Biospherics Branch of the NASA Ames Research Center from 2003 to 2005 with advisor Lynn J. Rothschild.